taskless/taskless/CONTRIBUTING.md

 To help land your contribution, please make sure of the following:

-- Remember to be concise in your Conventional Commit.
-These will enventually be automatically rolled up into an auto-generated CHANGELOG file
+- Remember to be concise in your Conventional Commit
+- If your change is a `fix`, `feat`, or breaking change, you must update the `CHANGELOG.md` file.
+We curate this manually for now.
 - If you modified anything in `packages/`:
   - You verified the transpiled TypeScript with `yarn build` in the directory of whichever package you modified.
   - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.